cloudposse-archives/sudosh/README.md

 ## Purpose

 The `sudo` command provides built-in session logging.
-Combined with [`sudoreplay`](https://www.sudo.ws/man/1.8.13/sudoreplay.man.html), there's an easy way to review system logs on a [bastion](https://github.com/cloudposse/bastion/) host.
-This wrapper can be used as a system login shell.
-By forcing the user login shell to call `sudo`, we can enforce audit logs for all users by default.
+Combined with [`sudoreplay`](https://www.sudo.ws/man/1.8.13/sudoreplay.man.html) it provides an easy way to review session logs on a [bastion](https://github.com/cloudposse/bastion/) host.
+When used as a system login shell, it will force session logging.

-Another common pattern is to use the `ForceCommand` directive with `sshd_config` in OpenSSH.
-This is dangerous because if the [user can easily bypass it](http://serverfault.com/a/639814).
+[Another common pattern](https://aws.amazon.com/blogs/security/how-to-record-ssh-sessions-established-through-a-bastion-host/) is to use the OpenSSH `ForceCommand` directive in `sshd_config` combined with the `script` command to log sessions.
+This is ineffective because the [user can easily bypass](http://serverfault.com/a/639814) it.
+Using `sudosh` provides a more secure alternative that cannot be bypassed since it does not depend on `ForceCommand`.

 ## Usage